 - Red extra fine glitter

-Trace hand onto green construction paper and cut out with scissors, ensuring you have enough to create a wreath.
+Trace hand onto green construction paper and cut out with scissors, ensuring you have enough to create wreath.

 Place small dots of craft glue on back of three red sequins and attach to wreath in desired location to create berry clusters.
 Repeat until you have the desired number of berry clusters.
 Let dry completely.